murielfritsch/Project_Back-End_Building_Node_MongoDB_API/README.md

 Place yourself in the /frontend directory

-Type npm start run to start the server
+Type npm start run

-visit localhost:4200 to begin testing the app
+visit localhost:4200 in a browser to begin testing the app